Etini2000/-Transcriptomics-Project/README.md

 # Transcriptomics Project
 ## Differential Expression Analysis Project with Python
 The goal for this project was to investigate differences in gene expression between samples of healthy lung tissues and samples of idiopathic pulmonary fibrosis (IPF) lung tissue.
-See, in this project I followed @MikeSaintAntoine on YouTube like every set of the way
+See, in this project I followed @MikeSaintAntoine on YouTube like every set of the way.
+The source of data for this work was gotten from https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE150910